A list of questions on popular topics. This is where you will find information about death benefits, the McCloud court case and pensions and divorce.

 If your LGPS pension is subject to a Pension Sharing Order, you can still transfer your remaining benefits to another pension arrangement.
 If you transfer within the LGPS, your new fund will reduce your benefits by the pension debit when you take your pension.

-You can find out more about the lifetime and annual allowances in the Tax section.
+You can find out more about the annual allowance in the Tax section.

 If your LGPS benefits are subject to a pension sharing order and you: